sviskontree/openvas-docker/README.md

-Two docker containers to run Openvas, the build includes everything needed for it to run.
+Three docker containers to run Openvas, the build includes everything needed for it to run.
+Split into openvas, postgresql and redis container

 Usage
 -----